Graham Savory

-Graham Charles Savory (born 1960), is a male former athlete who competed for England.
+Graham Charles Savory (born 11 October 1960), is a male former athlete who competed for England.

-Athletics career
+Biography

-Savory was twice British champion after winning the 1986 UK Athletics Championships and 1989 UK Athletics Championships in the discus.
+Savory was twice British discus throw champion after winning the 1986 UK Athletics Championships and 1989 UK Athletics Championships.
 He was also twice a silver medal winner at the AAA Championships.

 He represented England in the discus and shot put events, at the 1986 Commonwealth Games in Edinburgh, Scotland.
 Four years later he represented England in the discus event, at the 1990 Commonwealth Games in Auckland, New Zealand.